azzazzel/jpms_issues-modules_vs_packages/README.md

 You may try to work around the issues by starting `hello-runtime` with more than one version of `hello-service` in your module path and let JPMS pick one.
 This is demonstrated by:

  - [run2.1.sh](hello-runtime/run2.1.sh) for the package name change.
+However this approach is no different than what we had on the good old classpath.
+Furthermore it will not help you if you need another module using the new package, as you can't have 2 modules with the same name in the same runtime.

  - [run3.1.sh](hello-runtime/run3.1.sh) for the module name change.

- However this approach is no different than what we had on the good old classpath.
-Furthermore it will not help you in the case of another module using the new package, as JPMS does not allow 2 modules with the same name to be wired in the same runtime _(unless you have custom module layers)_.
+However this approach will not help you in the case when you need another module that requires the new version of `hello-service` module.
+Unlike OSGi, JPMS does not allow split packages _(same package names in more than one module)_.